slowjams/Pro-ASP.NET-Core-Identity/0-IdentityServer-Source Code.md

 //---------------------------<<

 //-----------------------------V
-public class DefaultUserSession : IUserSession
+public class DefaultUserSession : IUserSession  // this is not a database to store seesion, it relys on cookie by calls `AuthenticateAsync()` to get user session
 {
     protected readonly IHttpContextAccessor HttpContextAccessor;
     protected readonly IAuthenticationHandlerProvider Handlers;